auca/com.121/Practice/Practice_01.md

 6. Run the Java program with bad input from `/srv/input.txt` and `/srv/input-2.txt`.
 Explain the results.
 7. Disconnect from the server.

-Here is the list of things that you MUST present in the video for Problem 4.

-TBD

 Here is the directory structure with the names of the files that you must use.